Castle employees play house -- and clean toilets -- in grand estate closed to visitors

 For starters, there was the Dessert Fiasco.

-"We've got a five-star kitchen, but between the two of us we're a two-star chef," says Smith, who grew up in Perthshire, Scotland, and has the accent to prove it.
+"We've got a five-star kitchen, but between the two of us we're a two-star chef," says Smith, who grew up in Perthshire, Scotland.
 "Both of us have a sweet tooth so we tried banana bread.
 That was a disaster.
 When you set off a smoke alarm in the house, it's just in the kitchen.
 But when you set it off in a hotel the whole place goes off."

 The castle, which dates back to 1228, is an enormous space for just two people.